In this blog, we would like to discuss:

-- Data engineering plays a huge role to bridge the gap between Data Science and software engineering by building production code to scale Data Science efficiently
+- Data engineering plays a huge role in bridging the gap between Data Science and software engineering by efficiently building production code to scale Data Science.

 - There is no Data Science (Machine learning & AI) without Data Engineering.
-Push for Data Science is also increasing the demand of Data Engineering
+Push for Data Science is also increasing the demand for Data Engineering.

-- Semi-Structured/ Unstructured data is growing in every organization and required strong Data Engineering skills to manage this type of data efficiently
+- Semi-Structured/ Unstructured data is growing in every organization and requires strong Data Engineering skills to manage this type of data efficiently.

-- The rate of data generation is increasing exponentially and the Need of the hour is to make decisions in real-time.
+- The rate of data generation is increasing exponentially, and the hour’s need is to make decisions in real-time.
 We need timely data along with Data Science to solve these types of problems.

-- Data generation systems are increasing (Web, mobile, IoT, Internet, social data, logs, etc) and data engineering required to integrate various systems and create data lineage, etc.
+- Data generation systems are increasing (Web, mobile, IoT, Internet, social data, logs, etc.), and data engineering is required to integrate various systems and create data lineage, etc.

-The following table summarizes how data generation sources & formats are increasing along with what storage systems and vendors are available to manage different types of data.
+The following table summarizes how data generation sources & formats are increasing and what storage systems and vendors are available to manage different types of data.